Wattysaid/dsif-git-main-project/Feature_selection_and_challenges.md

 ## 🔄 Recursive Feature Elimination (RFE)

-To further refine feature selection, I applied Recursive Feature Elimination (RFE).
+I applied Recursive Feature Elimination (RFE).
 This technique helped to systematically reduce the feature set while retaining predictive power by iteratively removing the least impactful features.
 My goal was to simplify the model and minimise the risk of data leakage by ensuring each feature contributed meaningfully to loan default predictions.
+Although this proved an effective approach there is still continuied data leakage and overfitting.

 ### 📑 Final Selected Features